Conditional regression for the Nonlinear Single-Variable Model: Conclusion

 We introduced the Nonlinear Single-Variable Model, which is a compositional model $F=f\circ g$ for functions in high-dimensions where both $f$ and $g$ are nonlinear, but $g$ has a one-dimensional range, and $f$ is therefore a function of only one dimension.
 Thanks for the geometric structure inherent in $g$, using techniques based on inverse regression, at least when $f$ is roughly monotone, we are able to efficiently estimate the level sets of $g$ and then learn $f$, both in a nonparametric fashion, with learning rates and sample requirements not cursed by the ambient dimension, and with computationally efficient algorithms for constructing the estimators that scale linearly in the number of samples and with constants moderately depending on the ambient dimension.

-Future directions include the extension to functions $f$ that are not roughly monotone presents challenges for inverse regression method, but it is also so for other techniques, for example for stochastic gradient methods in the single- and multi-index models \citep{JMLR:v22:20-1288,bietti2023learninggaussianmultiindexmodels}, and there are still gaps in the understanding of the sharp statistical and computational tradeoffs.
+Future directions include the extension to functions $f$ that are not roughly monotone presents challenges for the inverse regression method, as the pre-image of a set of values is a set of slices, instead of a single-slice, which seem hard to cluster in high-dimensions; similar obstructions appear in the literature, for example for stochastic gradient methods in the single- and multi-index models \citep{JMLR:v22:20-1288,bietti2023learninggaussianmultiindexmodels}, and there are still gaps in the understanding of the sharp statistical and computational tradeoffs.
 Another extension of interest is to a Nonlinear Multi-Variable Model, where the curve $\gamma$ is replaced by a higher-dimensional manifold $\mathcal{M}$, also presents challenges, as the geometry of the level sets of $F$ becomes significantly more complicated.
-Both these extensions are subjects of current investigation and left to future work.
+Both these extensions are subject of current investigation and left to future work.

 Understanding how compositional structure affects the design of estimators, or specific ``general purpose'' algorithms for constructing them (such as SGD applied to a suitable loss function), especially in the case of multiple compositions, beyond just two, and when and how such structure can help avoid the curse of dimensionality, is an interesting area of research with many open questions.